craigbridges/Nettle/README.md

 ### Partials

 Nettle supports partial rendering with registered templates.
-A template can be registered with:
+A template can be registered as follows:

 ```c#
 var partialContent = @"Partial content...";